RuiQianSun/team7/README.md

 * BMI: The body mass index, a key indicator of weight-related health risks.
 * Smoking Status: Whether the individual smokes and the extent of their smoking habits.

-### Industry Context and Relevance of Stroke Data

-The healthcare and medical industry plays a critical role in addressing stroke prevention, treatment, and rehabilitation.
-Understanding stroke risk factors through this dataset can help us in several ways:

-1. Early Diagnosis and Risk Prediction:
-      Stroke prediction models can help healthcare providers assess an individual’s risk level before a stroke occurs.
-Machine learning and predictive analytics can predict the likelihood of a stroke based on personal health data, such as age, BMI, blood pressure, and lifestyle factors.Early diagnosis and intervention can significantly reduce the mortality rate and long-term disability caused by strokes.

-2. Improved Healthcare Services:
-Identifying the prevalence of stroke risk factors in specific regions (urban or rural) can lead to more effective allocation of healthcare resources, including specialized stroke centers, rehabilitation services, and preventative care.

-3. Targeted Preventative Programs: This dataset can help to identify the most common risk factors associated with stroke.
-For instance, if smoking or high glucose levels are identified as major contributors to stroke risk, tailored public health campaigns can focus on educating individuals about the dangers of smoking and the importance of controlling blood sugar levels.

 ## Goals
  To identify key features that influence stroke risk and develop an accurate predictive model for better healthcare outcomes